jonkracht/technical-notes/git-notes.md

 ## Basics

-`git init`
-Initialize git tracking in a repository
+Initialize git tracking in a repository:  `git init`

-`git status`
-Check for status of files in a repository
+Check status of files in a repository:  `git status`

-`git add {file1} {file2}`
-Adds files to those to be tracked

-`git add {file1} {file2}`
+Include files to be tracked in repository:  `git add {file1} {file2}`

-Add changes in specified to files to staging area
+Add changes in specific files to staging area:  `git add {file1} {file2}`

-`git add .`
-Add all changes into staging area
+Add all changes into staging area:  `git add .`

-`git commit -m “Message”`
+Remove a modified file from staging area: `git restore --staged {file}`

-Adds staged changes to history and described by a short message
+Adds staged changes to commit described by a short description:  `git commit -m “Commit message here”`

-## Undo a commit

-Revert to most recent commit
-`git reset HEAD~1`
+Revert to most recent commit:  `git reset HEAD~1`

-Go to a previous point in the code’s development defined by hash `git checkout {COMMIT_HASH}` or `git revert {COMMIT_HASH}`
+Rever to a previous commit definied by a commit hash:  `git checkout {COMMIT_HASH}` or `git revert {COMMIT_HASH}`

-where a commit hash is generally a long string of alphanumeric characters `git log`
+(A commit hash is generally a long string of alphanumeric characters.)

-View history of commits
+View history of commits:  `git log`

 `git diff <branch-name>`
 shows changes in the code

 ## Branches

-Display current branch
-`git branch`
+Display current branch:  `git branch`

-Create new branch
-`git branch -b {branch-name}`
+Create new branch:  `git branch -b {branch-name}`

-Delete a branch
-`git branch -d {branch-name}`
+Delete a branch:  `git branch -d {branch-name}`

-Move to different branch
-`git checkout <branch-name>`
+Move to different branch:  `git checkout <branch-name>`

-## Connect local repository to Github or other remote destination:
+## Connect local repository to remote location such as Github

 ### Github
 https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github